trueos/pcbsd/src-qt5/docs/introduction.rst

 * The "Replication Server" screen has been removed from the :ref:`Life Preserver` initial configuration wizard and an option has been added to the last screen of the wizard offering to open the advanced configuration options so that replication can be configured.

+* Life Preserver's "Local Snapshots" tab now allows you to create a list of datasets to exclude when creating snapshots.

+* Life Preserver's "Replication" tab now allows you to create a list of datasets to exclude when replicating to the remote server.

 .. index:: Linux
 .. _PC-BSD® for Linux Users: